adv-labs-ufr/numerical_clock_networks/README.md

    - What are the epistemic limits of measuring time itself?

 End your plan with a **succinct research goal statement**, for example:
-> *We will simulate and benchmark three clocks — one atomic, one mechanical, one astronomical — to test how phase correlations can reveal network consistency even without an absolute reference.*
+> *We will simulate and benchmark three atomic clocks with different noise features to test how phase correlations can reveal network consistency even without an absolute reference.*

 ---